Upturn unsubscribed user

 • Acquisition Price (USD millions): 360

-• Strategic Rationale: Expanded Smithfield's packaged meats business.
+• Strategic Rationale: Expanded Smithfield's packaged meats business and geographic reach.

 Growth Trajectory and Initiatives